hpcoloma/pp5-dough-n-drizzle/README.md

 -   Complete Testing documentation can be found [HERE](TESTING.md)

-# AGILE DEVELOPMENT

 # BUGS AND ISSUES

 ## AM I Responsive website not responding on the day of testing
-    I created a a photo on how it looks on mobile, tablet and desktop screen sizes.
+I created a photo on how it looks on mobile, tablet and desktop screen sizes.

 ## Increment/Decrement Button on product detail page